Alobar/ChromaScreenApp/README.md

 # ChromaScreenApp

-An Android app to make the screen green as a chroma key
+An Android app to make the screen green for [chroma keying](https://en.wikipedia.org/wiki/Chroma_key).